mlevison/APR-Markdown-Export/post/how-escape-rooms-teach-about-teams/index.md

   - "escape-room"
   - "scrum-team"
 coverImage: "escape-room-group-shot.jpg"
+excerpt: 'Mark and his wife, Doris, along with a small group of their friends, have become very good'
 ---

 Mark and his wife, Doris, along with a small group of their friends, have become very good at solving challenges and escaping locked rooms.